 The DAL is internal to Project Server and is not exposed to external applications.
 The DAL translates between the logical business entity representation of the data and the physical database tables.
-Each logical entity is stored in several different tables.
-The DAL encapsulates the work that is required to manage connections, execute queries, and begin/commit/roll back transactions.
+Each logical entity is stored in a number of different tables.
+The DAL encapsulates the work required to manage connections, execute queries, and begin/commit/roll back transactions.

 Project Server data is partitioned into four databases in SQL Server.